rails/rails/guides/source/security.md

 ### CSS Injection

-INFO: _CSS Injection is actually JavaScript injection, because some browsers (IE, some versions of Safari and others) allow JavaScript in CSS.
+INFO: _CSS Injection is actually JavaScript injection, because some browsers (IE, some versions of Safari, and others) allow JavaScript in CSS.
 Think twice about allowing custom CSS in your web application._

 CSS Injection is explained best by the well-known [MySpace Samy worm](https://samy.pl/myspace/tech.html).
 This worm automatically sent a friend request to Samy (the attacker) simply by visiting his profile.
 Within several hours he had over 1 million friend requests, which created so much traffic that MySpace went offline.
 The following is a technical explanation of that worm.